 <div id="Group"></div>

-In the above, you can see the group names on which the current user belongs to.
+In the above, you can see the group names to which the current user belongs.

-Create a file using Rest API in SharePoint
+Create a File using the REST API in SharePoint

-Now, we will see how to create a file using Rest API in SharePoint Online/2013/2016.
-You can add code inside the script editor web part in a web part page in SharePoint Online or SharePoint 2013/2016.
+Now, we will see how to create a file using the REST API in SharePoint Online.

-Here in this particular example let us take a textbox, multiple text boxes as well as a button in an HTML form.
-Here the user will give a name for the file and the user can put the file content in the multiline textbox.
-Then the user can submit in the button which will create a text file.
+In this particular example, let us take a textbox, multiple textboxes, and a button in an HTML form.
+Here, the user will give a name for the file and put the file content in the multiline textbox.
+Then, the user can submit the button, which will create a text file.

 HTML Code: